zc/wsgidriver/README.rst

 optionally WSGI) applications using Python, Selenium Webdriver, Manuel, and WSGI.

-The package provides thge following functions:
+The package provides the following functions:

 ``setUp(test, app)``
   a doctest ``setUp`` function that: